matheusleandroo/nodejs-local-crud/README.md

 <h3>License</h3>

-This project is licensed under the MIT License - see the <a href="https://github.com/matheusleandroo/rocketseat-bootcamp-gostack09-challeng01/blob/master/LICENSE">LICENSE.md</a> file for details
+This project is licensed under the MIT License - see the <a href="https://github.com/matheusleandroo/nodejs-local-crud/blob/master/LICENSE">LICENSE.md</a> file for details.

+Based on <a href="https://rocketseat.com.br/starter">Starter Rocketseat</a> :rocket: